fabio-marini/MediatR.Extensions.Azure.Storage/README.md

 # MediatR.Extensions.Azure.Storage
 This repository contains [MediatR](https://github.com/jbogard/MediatR) extensions to work with Azure Storage.

-In this context, extensions refer to MediatR pipeline **behaviors** and pre or post request **processors**.
+In this context, an extension refers to a MediatR pipeline **behavior** or a request **pre/post processor**.

-Each extension works with either a MediatR request or a MediatR response, but never both.
+An extension works with a MediatR request or response, but never both.
 For example:
 - an InsertEntityRequestBehavior is a *behavior* used to insert the MediatR *request* into the specified table
 - an InsertEntityResponseBehavior is a *behavior* used to insert the MediatR *response* into the specified table
 - an InsertEntityRequestProcessor is a *pre-processor* used to insert the MediatR *request* into the specified table
 - an InsertEntityResponseProcessor is a *post-processor* used to insert the MediatR *response* into the specified table

 Extensions depend on commands, i.e. classes that implement `ICommand<TMessage>`, as described [here][1].
-Commands execution is configured using generic option classes.
-The generic type parameter `TMessage` represents the underlying type being stored and is a MediatR request or response (from now on simply referred to as a MediatR message).
+Commands, in turn, depend on generic option classes.
+The generic type parameter `TMessage` being a MediatR request or response.

 - [TableOptions&lt;TMessage&gt;][2] are used to control table extensions
 - [QueueOptions&lt;TMessage&gt;][3] are used to control queue extensions